foxBMS/foxbms-1/documentation/sphinx/getting_started/communicating/communicating.rst

 * Bit[0]: maximum safety limit violated
 * Bit[1]: recommended safety limit violated
 * Bit[2]: maximum operating limit violated

+Flag ``CAN0_SIG_GS1_error_deep_discharge`` is a non-volatile flag saved in backup SRAM that indicates if a deep-discharge of a cell has been detected.
+This means that a power-cycle of the BMS won't reset the flag provided the coin cell is not empty.
+The affected cell has to be replaced and the BMS won't reset the flag until the corresponding CAN debug message was sent (see :ref:`faq_reset_deep_discharge`).

 ``CAN0_SIG_GS1_error_temperature_MCU0`` indicates if the operating range of the MCU0 junction temperature is violated. ``CAN0_SIG_GS1_error_cantiming``